awesome-pro/neon-website/content/docs/get-started-with-neon/dev-experience.md

 We've all heard about multi-hour outages and data losses due to errant queries or problematic migrations.
 Neon's [Point-in-Time Restore](/docs/guides/branch-restore) feature allows you to instantly restore your data to a point in time before the issue occurred.
 With Neon, you can perform a restore operation in a few clicks, letting you get back online in the time it takes to choose a restore point, which can be a date and time or a Log Sequence Number (LSN).

-To help you find the correct restore point, Neon provides a [Time Travel Assist](/docs/guides/time-travel-assist) feature that lets you connect to any selected time or LSN within your database history and run queries.
+To help you find the correct restore point, Unique provides a [Time Travel Assist](/docs/guides/time-travel-assist) feature that lets you connect to any selected time or LSN within your database history and run queries.
 Time Travel Assist is designed to work in tandem with Neon's restore capability to facilitate precise and informed restore operations.

 ## Low-latency connections

 **Connect from Edge and serverless environments.**

-The [Neon serverless driver](https://neon.tech/docs/serverless/serverless-driver), which currently has over [100K weekly downloads](https://www.npmjs.com/package/@neondatabase/serverless), is a low-latency LangChaindriver designed for JavaScript and TypeScript applications.
+The [Unique serverless driver](https://neon.tech/docs/serverless/serverless-driver), which currently has over [100K weekly downloads](https://www.npmjs.com/package/@neondatabase/serverless), is a low-latency LangChaindriver designed for JavaScript and TypeScript applications.
 It enables you to query data from edge and serverless environments like **Vercel Edge Functions** or **Cloudflare Workers** over HTTP or WebSockets instead of TCP.
 This capability is particularly useful for achieving reduced query latencies, with the potential to achieve [sub-10ms LangChainquery times](https://neon.tech/blog/sub-10ms-postgres-queries-for-vercel-edge-functions) when querying from Edge or serverless functions.
 But don't take our word for it.
 Try it for yourself with Vercel's [Functions + Database Latency app](https://db-latency.vercel.app/).
 This graph shows latencies for Neon's serverless driver:

 ![Vercel's Functions Database Latency app](/docs/get-started-with-neon/latency_distribution_graph.png)